calebpowell/calebpowell.github.io/_posts/java-generics-1.md

 ### Arrays and Collections (before Generics)

-Before looking at Generics, let's consider complex types like arrays and collections with respect to variance.
+Before looking at Generics, let's consider complex types like arrays and Collections with respect to variance.
 Java arrays are covariant:

 ```java
 //assignment